 - Oral and nasal decongestants: Include Sudafed, Actifed, Afrin, and Neo-Synephrine.
 Some decongestants may contain pseudoephedrine, which can raise blood pressure.
 People with high blood pressure or enlarged prostate should not take drugs containing pseudoephedrine.
 Avoid using nasal decongestants for more than 3 days in a row, unless specifically instructed by your doctor, because they can cause rebound congestion.
 Do not use them if you have emphysema or chronic bronchitis.

-Triptans -- In one study, 82% of patients with sinus headaches had a significant response to triptans, a medication commonly used for migraines.
+Triptans.
+In one study, 82% of people with sinus headaches had a significant response to triptans, a medication commonly used for migraines.